bdun94/next-trpc-drizzle-minimal/README.md

 ## Setup

-### Prerequisites

 ### Create a new project

-This starter project uses pnpm, to create a new project with the [create-next-app CLI](https://nextjs.org/docs/pages/api-reference/create-next-app)
+Using pnpm as an example, create a new project with the [create-next-app CLI](https://nextjs.org/docs/pages/api-reference/create-next-app)

 ```bash
 pnpm dlx create-next-app --example https://github.com/bdun94/next-trpc-drizzle-minimal  $PROJECT_NAME